When I started my blog in November 2017, I had no clue what affiliate marketing was.

 Affiliate marketing is when you refer someone to a product or service, via affiliate links, and in return get paid a small commission, but only if there is a purchase made or if they sign up for some kind of service.
-There is no additional cost to that person whatsoever.
-They are only charged for whatever purchase they decide to make, that’s it.
-There’s no “catch” to it.
+There is no additional cost, weird small print to look into or “catch”.
+It’s just a simple thank you from the company for making a referral.

 As a precaution: Affiliate marketing is only a scam when people are inauthentic about it; they just care about making the money and could care less about the products and services they are referring.
 So be careful and take caution.